Jxiang2/SSM/README.md

 ### Maven
 *Maven Life Cycle*
-1. commonly used commands:
+1. Commonly Used Commands:
     1.mvn compile - compile the source code, converts the .java files to .class and stores the classes in target/classes folder.
     2.mvn package – take the compiled code and package it in its distributable format, such as a JAR or WAR (for fullstack web app), 3.mvn install – install the package into the local repository, for use as a dependency in other projects locally.
-2. full lifecycle: validate -> compile -> test -> package -> verify -> install -> deploy
+2. Full Lifecycle: validate -> compile -> test -> package -> verify -> install -> deploy

 ### SpringBoot
 ### MyBatisPlus